-on Tuesday, April 23, 2013, 6:30 p.m.
-(Business attire.)
+on Tuesday, May 17, 2016, 6:30 p.m.
+(Business attire)

 Arion Press, 1802 Hays Street, The Presidio, San Francisco, California 94129

-You may purchase tickets and tables securely online now, or make a donation if you are unable to attend:
+Tables of up to ten at $15,000, $10,000, and $5,000.
+Individual tickets at $1,000 and $350*.
+You may purchase tickets and tables securely online now, or make a donation if you cannot attend.

-SILENT AUCTION OF PHOTOGRAPHIC PRINTS
+SILENT AUCTION OF CHAGOYA PRINTS

-The nonprofit Grabhorn Institute, a 501(C)(3) organization, was founded in 2000 to preserve and perpetuate the historic San Francisco fine printing and bookmaking facility of Arion Press and M & H Type and adapt it as a living museum and educational and cultural center.
+The nonprofit Grabhorn Institute, a 501(c)(3) organization, was founded in 2000 to preserve and perpetuate the historic San Francisco fine printing and bookmaking facility of Arion Press and M & H Type and adapt it as a living museum and educational and cultural center.
 Its collections of type, and typecasting, printing, and binding equipment, dating from the 1915 Panama-Pacific International Exposition and earlier, have been designated as an “irreplaceable cultural treasure” by the National Trust for Historic Preservation.
 Its educational programs include a series of free public lectures and exhibitions, demonstrations, tours, classes, and apprenticeships in typecasting, printing, and bookbinding.

 Go west on Lake Street, north on Fourteenth Avenue, turn right at the T, and proceed to the building with the tall smokestack.
 Do not rely on Internet map systems.
 Free parking is available in front of the building and behind it in two additional lots.
 Do not park in reserved residential spaces.